 Child Support is the financial support parents owe to their children; the amount of money that a court orders a parent to pay for the support of their child.
 You and the other parent are each parent is equally responsible for providing for the financial needs of their child.
 You, the other parent or the State of California can request child support.

-Property you received before the marriage, that you were given to you as a gift, that you inherited, or that you received after separation is your separate property.
-Contact Sacramento attorney Edward Misleh to discuss the exception to the separate property “rule.”
+Property you received before the marriage, that you were given to you as a gift, that you inherited, or that you received after separation is your Separate Property.
+Contact attorney Edward Misleh to discuss the exception to the separate property “rule.”

-Domestic violence occurs when an abuser perpetrates an act of violence on a victim.
+Domestic Violence Restraining Orders are granted when an abuser perpetrates an act of violence on a victim.
 The abuser and victim must be in a close relationship.
 Domestic violence can happen to anyone; men and women alike.
 If you, or someone you know, has being a victim of domestic violence, you should contact law enforcement for help and seek medical attention for any injury.
-Contact Sacramento Attorney Edward Misleh to file a domestic violence action or for domestic violence defense.
+Contact California Attorney Edward Misleh to file a domestic violence action or for domestic violence defense.

-A civil harassment restraining order is an order to protect you from someone with whom you do not share a domestic relationship.
+A civil harassment Restraining Orders is an order to protect you from someone with whom you do not share a domestic relationship.
 If you do not qualify for a domestic violence restraining order, you can file for a civil harassment restraining order.
 You need a restraining order if you need protection from neighbors, roommates, coworkers, or more distant family members.

-Grandparents have a right to reasonable visitation with their grandchildren.
+Grandparents’ Rights are the right that grandparents have a right to reasonable visitation with their grandchildren.
 The legal right that grandparents have to see and interact with their grandchildren will most likely require the assistance of a family law attorney.
 Should a grandparent be denied contact with their grandchild, they will have to obtain a court order granting them the right to visitation.
-Contact Sacramento attorney Edward Misleh to discuss filing for grandparent visitation.
+Contact attorney Edward Misleh to discuss filing for grandparent visitation.

 Hiring a Lawyer